tdwg/bdq/tg2/_review/index.md

 Beyond data availability, data quality is probably the most significant issue for users of biodiversity data.
 Data quality is treated as fitness for a particular use, not as an inherent characteristic of data as described in detail in [3.
 Context for Quality, Uses and Purposes](docs/guide/users/index.md#3-context-for-quality-uses-and-purposes-non-normative) in the [BDQ User's Guide](docs/guide/users/index.md).
 The Biodiversity Data Quality (BDQ) standard is meant to provide a modular, extensible framework for assessing the quality of biodiversity data relative to specific uses.

+The BDQ standard defines a set of Tests that can be used to evaluate the quality of biodiversity data for a set of defined uses.
+Each Test is designed to assess a specific aspect of data quality, such as completeness, consistency, or accuracy, and Tests are assembled into suites that can be used to evaluate the quality of data for specific purposes.
+The Tests are defined in a way that allows them to be implemented in various programming languages and environments, making them accessible to a wide range of users.
+The BDQ standard allows for extension by the addition of new Tests as needed.
+It is intended to be used in a variety of contexts, from small-scale data curation projects to large-scale biodiversity aggregation systems.
+The standard provides a common vocabulary and framework for describing and implementing data quality tests, making it easier for different members of the community to collaborate and share information about data quality.

 ### 1.2 Audience (non_normative)

 Intended for: